Strong local uniqueness for the vacant set of random interlacements: Introduction

-Both upper bounds in Theorem~\ref{T:ri-2point} will follow from corresponding estimates for a truncated radius observable, whereby the point $x$ in the event defining $\tau_u^{{\rm tr}}(x)$ in \eqref{eq:tau-RI} is replaced by the inner vertex boundary of the Euclidean ball $B_r^2$ centered at $0$ of radius $r=|x|$, see Theorems~\ref{thm:d=4} and~\ref{thm:d=3} below.
-These theorems also supply pertinent bounds on other quantities of interest, such as the two-arms event ( see around \eqref{def:locuniq} in \S\ref{subsubsec:supcrit} for definitions).
-Incidentally, in the sub-critical regime $u>u_*$, the tail of the radius observable was derived independently in \cite{Prevost23}, building on the sharpness result \eqref{eq:subcritical0} of \cite{RI-I}.
-We further refer to \cite{gosrodsev2021radius} (building on \cite{DCGRS20}) for similar results in the context of level-set percolation for the Gaussian free field (GFF), to~\cite{MR4749810, MR4736694} for similar results in the {\em sub-critical} phase for a more general class of Gaussian fields, and to \cite{DPR22,drewitz2023arm,drewitz2024criticalonearmprobabilitymetric} for quantitative results in both $u$ and $R$ for the GFF on the cable system.
-In fact, one can `guess' the asymptotic behavior in \eqref{eq:ri-2point-3d} by drawing inspiration from an isomorphism theorem \cite{zbMATH07529630,MR2892408} and formally substituting $h=\sqrt{2u}$ on the right-hand side \cite[(1.7)]{gosrodsev2021radius}.
-Bounds like \eqref{eq:ri-2point-4d} in the super-critical regime have been proved recently in \cite{dembin2023supercritical} for Voronoi percolation, inspired by the ideas in \cite{RI-II}; see also \cite{Bod05,MR4756366,DCGR20,gunaratnam2025supercritical} for the (FK-)Ising and related $\phi^4$ models.
-One common feature of these models is that correlations between local observables decay (at least) exponentially fast with distance.
+Both upper bounds in Theorem~\ref{T:ri-2point} follow from corresponding estimates for a truncated radius observable, whereby the point $x$ in the event defining $\tau_u^{{\rm tr}}(x)$ in \eqref{eq:tau-RI} is replaced by the inner vertex boundary of the Euclidean ball $B_r^2$ centered at $0$ of radius $r=|x|$, see Theorems~\ref{thm:d=4} and~\ref{thm:d=3} below.
+These theorems also supply pertinent bounds on other quantities of interest, such as the two-arms event ( see around \eqref{def:locuniq}).
+Incidentally, in the subcritical regime $u>u_*$, the tail of the radius observable was derived independently in \cite{Prevost23}, building on the sharpness result \eqref{eq:subcritical0} of \cite{RI-I}.
+We further refer to \cite{gosrodsev2021radius} (building on \cite{DCGRS20}) for similar results in the context of GFF level-set percolation, to~\cite{MR4749810, MR4736694} for similar results in the {\em subcritical} phase for a more general class of Gaussian fields, and to \cite{DPR22,drewitz2023arm,drewitz2024criticalonearmprobabilitymetric} for quantitative results in both $u$ and $R$ for the GFF on the cable system.
+Bounds akin to \eqref{eq:ri-2point-4d} in the supercritical regime have been proved recently in \cite{dembin2023supercritical} for Voronoi percolation, inspired by the ideas in \cite{RI-II}; see also \cite{Bod05,MR4756366,DCGR20,gunaratnam2025supercritical} for the (FK-)Ising and related $\phi^4$ models, and \cite{MR4734554} for a robust proof in the case of Bernoulli percolation, extending \cite{GriMar90} to transitive graphs of polynomial volume growth.
+One common feature of these models is that correlations decay (at least) exponentially fast with distance.

-In comparison with above works, the results of Theorem~\ref{T:ri-2point}, especially in the super-critical regime, face up to severe additional challenges, which already permeated earlier works \cite{Tei11,MR3269990,MR2838338} valid in perturbative regimes $u\ll1$ (also excluding $d = 3, 4$ in the case of \cite{Tei11}).
-In essence, the reasons are the same as those mentioned in \cite[Section 1.4]{RI-I}.
-Above all, a key difficulty is to circumvent rigidity features of the model, manifest for instance in the absence of finite energy.
-We return to this below when outlining the proof.